kevinconway/sqlite-cdc/README.md

 This project cannot handle BLOB type data in a non-BLOB type column.
-I suggest using [STRICT tables](https://www.sqlite.org/stricttables.html) to avoid this issue.
+I suggest using [STRICT tables](https://www.sqlite.org/stricttables.html) to avoid this situation.

-Larger blob values take longer to convert to hex and can result in poorer performance.
+Note also that larger blob values take longer to convert to hex and can result in poorer performance.

 ### Very Wide Tables